andykessler/LudumDare40/README.md

 # Code

 Towards the end of Ludum Dare 40, when submission deadlines started to approach, I started to lose quality in my overall game design and binding flow.
 I started noticing myself put in more hacks that I'll "resolve later"--sounds like a typical hackathon to me.
 Because of this there are a few places in my code that I want to revisit to remove coupling and non-optimal design patterns.

-# Configuration Changes

-I will soon be releasing a patch for any bugs discovered while testing, as well as a configurable settings for the game so you can run with different amounts of carriers, balls, hunters, and their various speeds.
-There are various tunings you can do to units to creates interesting behaviors that will be fun to experiment with!
-I will publish that after I get some much needed sleep.

 # Future